 Take Probiotic Supplements to Prevent Yeast Infections from Coming Back

-I always recommend Garden of Life Raw Probiotics for Women, as they have got an impressive number of probiotic strains (32!) and a high CFU count ( 85 billion ). these numbers make for a very potent probiotic supplements for women bound to boost your vaginal and digestive health as well as your immunity.
+I always recommend Garden of Life Raw Probiotics for Women, as they have got an impressive number of probiotic strains (32!) and a high CFU count ( 85 billion ).
+These numbers make for a very potent probiotic supplement for women bound to boost your vaginal and digestive health as well as your immunity.
 Check my full review of Garden of Life Raw Probiotics Women here.

-Once you’ve recover, you should introduce small changes in your lifestyle to make sure that a yeast infection doesn’t come back.
-If you want to learn more, check my tips on prevent vaginal yeast infections.
+Once you’ve recovered, you should introduce small changes in your lifestyle to make sure that a yeast infection doesn’t come back.
+If you want to learn more, check my tips on preventing vaginal yeast infections.